jirikuncar/eelap/docs/source/index.rst

 executable components (or tasks) are activated at different periods.
 Such system is called a *multi-rate system* :cite:`EndEndPathDelay08`.

-Communication Strategies among Procom components
+Communication Strategies among ProCom Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In ProCom component model, the RVNs are implemented as servers (called RVN-server) and the tasks are executed within the servers.